konfuzio-ai/konfuzio-sdk/docs/sdk/tutorials/object-detection/index_nb.md

 TEST_ANNOTATION_FILE = "val.json"
 ```

-Then lets convert the provided information into paths for the dataloader and check if everything is correct.
+Then let's convert the provided information into paths for the dataloader and check if everything is correct.

 ```python
 # train path